Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 ## Design Process
 This website is designed to provide new and old users a way to get "Genshin Impact" products in a easy manner without any complicated process while also giving a free discount after completing a short quiz.

+## Company Objectives:

-From a company's standpoint , We want to achieve user trust and satisfactory by
+From the company's standpoint, our primary objectives are to foster user trust and satisfaction through a commitment to:

-- Making sure products are in good quality
+- Ensuring top-notch product quality.
-- Providing good customer support
+- Delivering excellent customer support.
-- Making sure we provide latest products and deals for loyal customers
+- Providing a continuous stream of the latest products and exclusive deals for our loyal customers.

-From a user standpoint ,
-- I want to be able to navigate the website with ease and without confusion
-- Get products easily and in quality
-- Get in contact with the company easily
-- If I'm interested in Genshin , I want links to their game or maybe their developers (miHoYo)
+## User Experience Goals:

+From a user's standpoint, we aim to create an enjoyable experience by:

+- Ensuring a seamless and intuitive website navigation.
+- Facilitating easy access to high-quality products.
+- Offering convenient communication channels with our company.
+- Catering to specific interests, such as providing accessible links to Genshin-related content, including the game and its developers (miHoYo).